Hiking, Kayaking, and Cruising aboard the Westward

 Note: This trip is not exclusive to, nor operated by, Wilderness Travel, who acts solely as an agent in booking your reservation with the operator.
 Please download the Rate Sheet in the Dates & Pricing section to see the full pricing details and contact our Cruise Collection Specialists to check availability.

 At Chatham Strait, look for humpback whales and possibly see their signature bubble-net feeding.
 Visit remote Tenakee Springs, a community of homesteaders, and explore brown bear habitat.
-Back on board, the chef’s fresh-prepared menus may include sockeye salmon, lamb burgers, or braised chicken enchiladas.
+Back on board, the chef’s freshly prepared menus may include sockeye salmon, lamb burgers, or braised chicken enchiladas.

-Visit a salmon hatchery, walk to Baranof Hot Springs, with plenty of time to hike to Baranof Lake, and enjoy a post-hike soak in the hot spring.
-Round Admiralty Island’s southern tip to enter Stephens Passage for kayaking excursions along the shore.
-Encounter Steller sea lions in Frederick Sound, and in Farragut Bay, perhaps meet the farm family who supplies the ship with fresh organic produce.
-From Scenery Cove, skiff across the Baird Glacier’s outflow river to explore a remarkable landscape, at once lunar and lush.
+Visit a salmon hatchery, walk to Baranof Hot Springs, and enjoy a post-hike soak in the hot spring.
+Round Admiralty Island’s southern tip to enter Stephens Passage for kayaking excursions.
+Encounter Steller sea lions in Frederick Sound, and from Scenery Cove, skiff across the Baird Glacier’s outflow river to explore a remarkable landscape, at once lunar and lush.

 Dates & Pricing